BestTimesToVisit.com Logo

 Oslo Metro (T-bane)

 The Oslo Metro is an efficient and affordable way to travel across the city, connecting major areas like the city center, Aker Brygge, and the National Museum.
-It's particularly useful for reaching areas outside the immediate city center.
-Lines are clearly marked and easy to navigate.
+It's particularly useful for longer distances and runs frequently, even late at night.
+Lines 1, 2, 3, 4, and 5 cover most of the city.

 Oslo Tram (Trikk)

 Cost:Similar pricing to the metro; a single ticket is around 35 NOK.
-The Ruter app also works for trams.
+The Ruter app can be used for tickets.

 Ferry (Byfergen)